emrealtnts0/nodejs-hw-05/README.md

 # Contact Management API with Authentication

-A REST API for contact management with user authentication and authorization features, implemented as a step-by-step task.
+This project implements a Contact Management API with user authentication features.
+The API allows users to register, login, manage their sessions, and handle their contacts.

 ## 🚀 Live API